Schenn's OT goal lifts Flyers over Hurricanes

 Konecny tied it after Provorov's shot from the point went to the back boards.
 Konecny sent the puck toward the net and it deflected off Hurricanes defenseman Brett Pesce and past goalie Cam Ward.

+''Lucky bounce that gave us some life,'' Schenn said of the goal. ''Huge two points headed into the road trip.''

-Staal scored after Sebastian Aho's initial shot was stopped by Mason, but the rebound went right to Lindholm.
+Staal scored after Sebastian Aho's initial shot was stopped by Mason and the rebound went right to Lindholm.
 He made a close-range pass to Staal, who fired it past Mason's left pad from just outside of the crease.

 Mason made 19 saves to improve to 9-4-1 in 14 games against Carolina.